Informing our members of the latest developments

 The Institute also ensures members' views are heard on the issue of Brexit and the potential impact it might have on the science and engineering community by attending meetings, responding to consultations and collaborating with partners.

-IPEM publicises the work of members through news stories on the Institute’s website and with members’ employers in the NHS, academia and industry, and via social media.
+IPEM publicises the work of members through news stories on the Institute’s website and with members’ employers in the NHS, academia and industry, and via the Institute's Twitter and LinkedIn social media channels.

 © Institute of Physics and Engineering in Medicine